Life is too short to travel to the same place as every other tourist.

 Most people who go to Vietnam tends to head to the major cities that offer beaches and shopping, which is a shame because by doing so they miss the chance to experience beautiful destinations like Phong Nah.

-If you are a traveler that thrives on adventure and is on a budget, then Phong Nah in Vietnam is a must do unique destination for you.
+If you are a traveller that thrives on adventure and is on a budget, then Phong Nah in Vietnam is a must-do unique destination for you.

 Hire a motorbike (very cheap – just be aware of a popular scam with motorbikes in Vietnam!) and drive up to the beautiful hills.
 The food in Vietnam is sooo cheap so you can stop at any roadside cafes and have a delicious lunch!

 There is so much more to Thailand than beach resorts.